Anglers love Felt sole wading boots for the fantastic traction they provided them on incredibly slick surfaces.

 Felt Sole Traction

-The grip is the primary reason for anglers still liking felt soles for wading boots.
+The grip is the primary reason for anglers still liking felt soles while purchasing best wading boots pair.
 Felt has a fantastic ability to stand tall and steady on pebbles and sand on a river shore.
 They are an excellent choice for fly fishing on moss-covered slippery rocks, uneven underwater surfaces, and slick wet logs.

 The felt sole fly fishing boots produce higher friction due to the roughness they offer.
 If you are wading in freestone streams, you are likely to fall on your back unless you use a high-quality felt fly fishing boot like the Simms Tributary Felt Sole Wading Boots.